derogold/GoldWallet/README.md

   * [Keyboard shortcuts](docs/shortcut.md)

-There are still plenty of room for improvements and features, so we will gladly accept help from anyone who is capable of lending a hand.

 ### Notes

 WalletShell relies on `turtle-service` to manage wallet container &amp; rpc communication.

-WalletShell release packaged includes ready to use `turtle-service` binary, which is unmodified copy TurtleCoin release archive.
+Release installer & packaged archived includes a ready to use `turtle-service` binary, which is unmodified copy TurtleCoin release archive.

-On first launch, WalletShell will try to detect location/path of bundled `turtle-service` binary, but if it's failed, you can set path to the `turtle-service` binary on the Settings tab.
+On first launch, WalletShell will try to detect location/path of bundled `turtle-service` binary, but if it's failed, you can manually set path to the `turtle-service` binary on the Settings screen.

-If you don't trust the bundled `turtle-service` file, you can compare the sha256 sum against one from the official release, or simply download and use the binary from official TurtleCoin release, which you can download here: https://github.com/turtlecoin/turtlecoin/releases.
+If you don't trust the bundled `turtle-service` file, you can compare the checksum (sha256sum) against one from the official release, or simply download and use the binary from official TurtleCoin release, which is available here: https://github.com/turtlecoin/turtlecoin/releases.
 Then,  make sure to update your `turtle-service` path setting.

 ### Download &amp; Run WalletShell